radugheorghies/wsconn/README.md

 wsconn is a websocket client based on [gorilla/websocket](https://github.com/gorilla/websocket) that automatically reconnects if the connection is dropped.
 It is thread safe, all write opperations are sent through a chanel, so you can have multiple goroutines that write to socket in the same time.
 If an error occured, you can wait until you receive a successful reconnect message (see the example)

+If you have a list of write messages that you need to be executed right after a reconnect event, you can store them with AddToRecoverCommands.

 ## Installation

     go get "github.com/radugheorghies/wsconn"